-As part of the design and construction of FMPs, erosion and sediment control measures that limit high velocities and protect the functional of drainage infrastructure should be incorporated.
+Erosion and sediment control measures that limit high velocities and protect the functional of drainage infrastructure should be incorporated into the design and construction of FMPs.
 Ongoing maintenance of constructed projects will be required to address long-term sedimentation which reduces the conveyance capacity of storm sewers and channels.